SAP-samples/ui5-exercises-codejam/README.md

 If you can spare a couple of minutes at the end of the session, please help the author improve for next time by providing some feedback.

-Simply use this [Give Feedback](https://github.com/SAP-samples/ui5-exercises-codejam/issues/new?assignees=&labels=feedback&template=session-feedback-template.md&title=Session%20Feedback) link to create a special "feedback" issue, and follow the instructions in there.
+Simply use this [template](https://github.com/SAP-samples/ui5-exercises-codejam/issues/new?assignees=&labels=feedback&template=session-feedback-template.md&title=Session%20Feedback) link to create a special "feedback" issue, and follow the instructions in there.

 Thank you!